 Onboard Huron I also had the opportunity to travel quite extensively to the West Indies.
 Our trips took place in the winter when we had war games/manouvers there with the American navy on NATO "Exercise WINTEX".
 During shore leave we visited many of the Caribbean Islands; notably, Jamaica, Trinidad and Tobago during their independence day from Britain celebrations, and also to the Virgin Islands and Puerto Rico.
 The islands were marvellous and an unforgettable experience for me.
 I had never travelled anywhere tropical before.

 Speaking of unforgettable experiences, there were a few others onboard Huron.
 Returning from the Caribbean after my first visit there in March 1962, we learned that an Atlantic Ocean freak storm, coming out of nowhere, could become a force to be reckoned with.
 When it hit, we were ordered to lock all external doors and that under no condition were we to go out onto the upper deck, even over the elevated catwalks.
 The ship was tossed around like a cork in 30-foot plus waves.
 Steering through these large swells must have been a bridge nightmare.
 It was a large storm and it took quite a while to be clear of it.
 When things finally calmed down, many of us were allowed on deck to see what damage had been done and to make repairs.
-It was severe – lifeboats had been torn from their moorings and the after-steering column had been uprooted from the afterdeck, fastening bolts and all.
+It was severe – motor cutters had been torn from their moorings and the after-steering column had been uprooted from the afterdeck, fastening bolts and all.
 There was minor damage throughout ship.
 We cleaned up the best we could, while discussing how lucky we were to have made it through the storm.
-I personally though we were done for.
+I personally thought we were done for.
 Before long we were back in Halifax.
 Whew!

 Before I jumped 15 feet over the side, I noticed that at several locations perched high above the upper deck there were guards with rifles at the ready.
 They were tasked with keeping an eye on the guys and the swimming area (about 15 feet off the ship side) and to watch out for sharks, or for any other curious creatures that might visit.
 Even hundreds of miles offshore, all of the thrashing about in the water could draw them.
 Luckily no shots were fired that day.
 The swim lasted for only about a half an hour until we heard someone yell "outta the pool".
 We all climbed easily up the net – pool time was over.
 It was time to get back to work.